 - General Stream provides students with an opportunity to study any topics in which they may be interested.

-[Important Note]: All students with their LLB obtained from non-common law jurisdictions admitted to any of the above streams are required to attend an intensive course LW6102E "Introduction to Common Law System and Methodology" in the latter half of August 2021.
+[Important Note]: All students with their LLB obtained from non-common law jurisdictions admitted to any of the above streams are required to attend an intensive course LW6102E "Introduction to Common Law System and Methodology" in the latter half of August 2022.
 Students have to apply for their student visa and exit permit, if applicable, in advance so that they will be able to attend the course at CityU.
-LLM students who are not undertaking a full year of study at CityU can be exempted from taking the course subject to the LLM Programme Director’s approval.
-Meanwhile, those who cannot attend the course due to exceptional circumstances will need to take LW6181E "Common Law System, Reasoning and Methodology" which will be offered in Semester A of 2021/22 as a replacement course to fulfill the LLM programme requirement, subject to approval by School of Law.
+LLM students who are not undertaking a full year of study at CityU can be exempted from taking the course subject to approval by School of Law.
+Meanwhile, those who cannot attend the course due to exceptional circumstances will need to take LW6181E "Common Law System, Reasoning and Methodology" which will be offered in Semester A of 2022/23 as a replacement course to fulfill the LLM programme requirement, subject to approval by School of Law.

 For more details on our programme structure, please refer to the LLM programme website.

 Fellowship awards are available for local students admitted to this programme under the Fellowships Scheme supported by the HKSAR Government.
 This programme in the priority area of “Business” is one of the targeted programmes listed under the Fellowships Scheme with 3 fellowship awards.
-Local students admitted to the Corporate and Commercial Law Stream of the programme in full-time, part-time or combined study mode will be invited to submit applications for the fellowships.
+Local students admitted to the 1) Corporate and Financial Law Stream; or 2) Intellectual Property and Technology Law Stream of the programme in full-time, part-time or combined study mode may be invited to submit applications for the fellowships.

 To be eligible for admission, applicants must satisfy the General Entrance Requirements and the following programme-specific entrance requirements: *